 The Strong Ale Festival will feature over 70 different strong brews from more than 30 breweries across the United States and abroad.
 Attendees will sample some of the world’s best brews and fabulous food while having the opportunity to mingle with the principles and brewmasters from each participating brewery.

-Tickets can be purchased at beerkc.com and are $35 in advance and $45 at the date.
+Tickets are $35 in advance and $45 at the gate.
 Each ticket includes a tasting glass and unlimited pours from participating breweries, while supplies last.
+This is event is sponsored by the Pitch.

 4 Hands Brewing Co.